 The Rev. Dr. Samuel Horace James:

-Rev. S. H. James (1918 – 1992) was the Pastor of Second Baptist Church, the first Black City Councilman in San Antonio, and considered one of the city’s most prominent civil rights leaders.
+Rev. S. H. James (1918 – 1992) was the Pastor of Second Baptist Church, the first Black City Councilman in San Antonio, and is considered one of the city’s most entrepreneurial, and outspoken proponents of educational opportunity for all San Antonio students.

 He was creative, effective, far-sighted, and wise, as demonstrated through his many achievements.
 He was a true pillar in the community, and San Antonio is, without doubt, a greater city because of Rev. SH James’ contributions.